zachmiland11/cloud-run-mcp/README.md

 An MCP server to deploy code to Google Cloud Run.

+## Tools

+- `list-projects`: Lists available GCP projects.
+- `list-services`: Lists Cloud Run services in a given project and region.
+- `get-service`: Gets details for a specific Cloud Run service.
+- `deploy-local-files`: Deploys files from the local file system to a Google Cloud Run service.
+- `deploy-file-contents`: Deploys files to Cloud Run by providing their contents directly.

 ## Use as local MCP server

+> [!NOTE]
+> These instructions will change when the MCP server is made public.
+It should be as simple as an `npx` or `docker run` command.

 0. Install [Node.js](https://nodejs.org/en/download/) (LTS version recommended).